ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Kernel filtering
 +++++++++++++++++

-Kernel filtering allows you to filter the kernel profiling output based on the kernel name by specifying regex strings in the input file.
-To include kernel names matching the regex string in the kernel profiling output, use ``kernel_include_regex``.
-To exclude the kernel names matching the regex string from the kernel profiling output, use ``kernel_exclude_regex``.
-You can also specify an iteration range for set of iterations of the included kernels.
-If the iteration range is not specified, then all iterations of the included kernels are profiled.
+Kernel filtering allows you to include or exclude the kernels for profiling by specifying a filter using a regex string.
+You can also specify an iteration range for profiling the included kernels.
+If the iteration range is not provided, then all iterations of the included kernels are profiled.

 Here is an input file with kernel filters: